CrawfordGroup/ProgrammingProjects/Project#01/README.md

 # TODO:
 - [ ] Add embedded equations
 - [ ] Add hints and solutions for each step
-- [ x ] Add input/output links for test cases
+- [x] Add input/output links for test cases

 # Molecular-Geometry-Analysis
 The purpose of this project is to introduce you to fundamental C-language (or C++) programming techniques in the context of a scientific problem, viz. the calculation of the internal coordinates (bond lengths, bond angles, dihedral angles), moments of inertia, and rotational constants of a polyatomic molecule.
 A concise set of instructions for this project may be found [here](https://github.com/CrawfordGroup/ProgrammingProjects/blob/master/Project%2301/project1-instructions.pdf).